 How to start: it helps to have a niche for your blog or newsletter, so think about topics you know a lot about or enjoy writing about.
 You can build your blog on a content management system (CMS) like WordPress, Squarespace, or Wix, or add a widget to your Whop hub that lets you create a blog and send a newsletter.

-10. Create Online Courses
+10. Create online courses

 This was my first foray into side hustling.
 Back in 2016, I built an online course helping other freelancers start their businesses.
 I set up an account on Teachable, uploaded the content, and promoted it to my audience.
 You can also use course-specific platforms like Udemy that host and promote your courses for you.
-But the most comprehensive platform is Whop, where you can not only sell courses but also create a community alongside your course, sell ebooks, files, and anything else digital.

 Grey’s Store has several online courses that show students how to build a SaaS product.